 Acoustic curtains – part of an integrated solution

 Acoustics is a science – and a complex one at that.
 It’s not often that a single treatment can solve a noise issue, but acoustic curtains can play just as important a role in noise mitigation efforts as traditional solutions such as installing double-glazed windows.

 “Our acoustic product can be used in conjunction with other acoustic treatments to help home-owners who are struggling with noise issues,” Cameron says.

 “We look forward to working on future phases of the WestConnex project.
 But we’re just as keen to help other home-owners affected by roadworks or other unwanted noise.

 “If you’re on a busy road, I encourage you to reach out to your local roads authority – or to us directly – to find out what can be done to help.”

-Acoustic Blinds and Curtains is a provider of quality sound-absorbent products that can reduce noise levels and improve acoustics in classrooms and other open-plan spaces.
+Acoustic Blinds and Curtains is a provider of quality noise reduction products for construction and traffic noise.